jffry93/next-gql/src/graphql/routes/README.md

+# This is where you execute queries or mutatations

 Must set up resolver in order to see the options to use

 Once this is set up you can run the yarn generate to create the sdk for the frontend